hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md

 src: /Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md
 ---

-# How to do partial queries and updates to complex JSON document
+# How to do Partial Queries and Updates to a Complex JSON Document

 There are times where you want to maintain a complex JSON document in a Mongo collection that you want to use for storing state.

+In this example:
-In this example we'll assume the complete document is the full state of the game, but we do not want to pass the full document around every time we want to update it, and we may want to query for a particular section of the document without returning the full document.
-A good example of this may be where you are storing metadata about every level the player has ever played.
-When the player starts a level you want to return the current state from the server as a full document, but without the details of the other levels.
-We'll imagine we have a player who has already played level 1 and completed it, and has started level two but has not yet completed it.
+* We'll assume the complete document is the full state of the game, but we don't want to pass the full document around every time we want to update it.
+* We might want to query for a particular section of the document without returning the full document.

+A concrete example of this sort of case might be where you are storing metadata about every level the player has ever played:
+* When the player starts a level you want to return the current state from the server as a full document, but without the details of the other levels.
+* We'll imagine we have a player who has already played level 1 and completed it, and has started level two but has not yet completed it.
 In this state the document we store against the user will look like this:

 ```
     {